saas-js/saas-ui/tooling/registry/README.md

 - `pnpm registry:test` runs the shared compiler and automation tests.
 - `pnpm registry:icons` explicitly downloads the configured Lucide icons and updates their checked-in source templates.
-- `pnpm registry:pro:ci` generates the public and checked-out Pro catalogs, verifies two independent Pro generations byte for byte, runs its shared-compiler/service/consumer tests, and builds the strict clean consumer fixture.
-It requires the private Pro submodule.
 - `pnpm registry:cli:acceptance` builds the distributable CLI and drives its real process boundary through `init`, `add`, `diff`, `update`, and migration against a temporary project and the canonical local registry.
 - `pnpm registry:consumer:packed:acceptance` packs the preset and CLI, installs those tarballs with pnpm offline outside the workspace, runs the built CLI, and type-checks and builds the resulting Next.js consumer.
-- `pnpm registry:release` compiles and validates the complete public and private artifact set, then assembles one deterministic release candidate under `.artifacts/registry-release`.
+- `pnpm registry:release` compiles and validates the complete public artifact set, then assembles one deterministic release candidate under `.artifacts/registry-release`.
 The candidate contains both JSON catalogs and preview indexes, with a joint checksummed manifest, and is verified before an atomic local directory swap.